 Introduction and How to Approach Plan Development

 The Child Care and Development Fund (CCDF) program provides resources to state, territory, and tribal grantees that enable low-income parents to work or pursue education and training so that they can better support their families while at the same time promoting the learning and development of their children.
 The CCDF program also provides funding to enhance the quality of child care for all children.
 On November 19, 2014, the Child Care and Development Block Grant (CCDBG) Act of 2014 was signed into law (Pub.
 L. 113-186).
 The law reauthorizes and significantly revises the purposes of the CCDF program and requirements for state and territory grantees.
-In September 2016, the final rule was released.
-The final rule makes regulatory changes to the CCDF program based on the CCDBG Act of 2014.
+In September 2016, the Final Rule was released.
+The Final Rule makes regulatory changes to the CCDF program based on the CCDBG Act of 2014.
 These changes strengthen requirements to protect the health and safety of children in child care; help parents make informed consumer choices and access information to support child development; provide equal access to stable, child care for low-income children; and enhance the quality of child care and the early childhood workforce.

 The Plan is the primary mechanism that the Administration for Children and Families (ACF) uses to determine state and territory compliance with the requirements of the law and rule.
 The Preprint provides a tool for states and territories to describe to ACF their progress on the following sections: